stephenmartin2951/ContinuousIntegration/README.md

    2.)
 Make sure you have CMake installed (sudo apt install cmake)

-   3.) from the base directory type this command: cmake . -B /build
+   3.) from the base directory type this command: cmake . -B build

        - what this is saying is use the CMakeLists.txt file in the directory you are in as a guide to build the project, and put the build files in the build directory